agmalpartida/agmalpartida/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on ... at home

+- 🌱 I’m currently learning ... machine learning on aws

 <!--
 **agmalpartida/agmalpartida** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.